J.D., Northwestern School of Law at Lewis & Clark College, 1996

 Oversaw implementation of Governor Hickenlooper’s Colorado the Beautiful Initiative, with a goal that within one generation, every Coloradan lives within 10 minutes of a park, trail, or vibrant open space; worked to secure $2.5 million annually for construction of nonmotorized trails in Colorado and $6 million for a new Colorado the Beautiful Trails Grant Program

-Gold King Mine Release, Las Animas County, Colorado
+Gold King Mine Release, La Plata and San Juan Counties, Colorado

 Managed state policy and communications response to EPA release of mine waste water from the Gold King Mine—an abandoned mine near Silverton, Colorado